 Step #2 – Medication Management for Cravings

-Lingering post-acute withdrawal.
-These are often coupled with cravings for opioids and can be reduced and treated with medications.
+Lingering post-acute withdrawal symptoms during treatment are not uncommon.
+These effects often occur with cravings for opioids and can be reduced and treated with medications.
 This helps give someone a better chance of being more engaged and proactive in their recovery.

 Step #3 – Individualized Treatment Plan

 We have also found that using holistic therapies alongside traditional techniques enforces positive habits and coping mechanisms for long-term sobriety.
-Each of our holistic therapies encourages the natural healing process of the body and speeds up recovery.
+Each of our holistic therapies encourages the natural healing process of the body.
+This speeds up recovery.

 Why Choose Our Opioid Pain Pill Rehab Program?